ennc0d3/ennc0d3.github.io/_posts/2023-01-01-What-the-hell-is-k8s-operators.md

 Operators, back then I didn't know what they are but apparantely it was convienent and easier to get the application up quickly without browsing through the documentation.
-Here, am talking about and internal version of this Db not the one from the public, may the public one also has this approach.
+Here, am talking about and internal version of this Db not the one from the public, may the public one also uses this approach.

 But at that time, i was curious and browsed few articles on *Kubernetes Operators*, honestly much of that didn't make much sense to simple brain.
-I was thinking why can't Helm solve them, why not their hooks, the initContainers, the batch jobs etc.
+I was thinking why can't Helm solve them, why not the hooks, the initContainers, the batch jobs etc.